medic/cht-android/README.md

   - Fix bug that caused redirect to the login page after migrate.
 - [improvement] Remove unused `READ_EXTERNAL_STORAGE` from the `cmmb_kenya` and `surveillance_covid19_kenya` flavors

+You can see more about these changes in the release notes for [CHT Core v3.11.0](https://github.com/medic/cht-core/blob/master/release-notes/docs/3.11.0.md)

 ## 0.7.3

 ### Changes